Upstate Women In Emergency Medicine

 State and national leadership positions

-Louise Prince, MD, Associate Professor.
+Louise Prince, MD, Clinical Professor.
 NYACEP Government Affairs Committee; Current ACEP Councilor; Past President NYACEP.
 NYACEP Physician of the Year Award Recipient 2020

 Jeanna Marraffa, Pharm.D., Associate Professor.
 Secretary, American Academy of Clinical Toxicology